 The government rightly denied a recent attempt to register a trademark on Medical Reiki (now you know).

-Can’t make it to NYC?
-Consider the recorded Intro to Medical Reiki training.
+After watching that, you might consider the recorded Intro to Medical Reiki training.